Skip to main content

 2. Select the Cognito tab

-6. Click Test Connection to verify, then Save Credentials
+5. Click Test Connection, then Save Credentials

 After Connecting: Adding Models